TESTIMONIALS and FAQs

 Drag-and-drop is an routine we added to the testing process for convenience: You can instantly move an employee from one category to another!

-Can You Suggest Some Alternative Match or Profit-sharing Formulas?
+Can You Suggest a Match or Profit-Sharing Formula?

 Certainly!